serradura/u-case/README.md

 end
 ```

-But if do you want an automatic way to fail your use cases on validation errors, you can:
+But if do you want an automatic way to fail your use cases on validation errors, you could do:

-1. **require 'u-case/with_activemodel_validation'** mode
+1. **require 'u-case/with_activemodel_validation'** in the Gemfile

   ```ruby
   gem 'u-case', require: 'u-case/with_activemodel_validation'